folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

 ```
 Note that the above command assumes that `$token` and `$okapi` have been exported to your environment.

 To unsecure the supertenant repeat the process, perhaps creating another file, but this time have the `action` in your file be `disable`.
+Unsecuring the supertenant makes it easier to install additional modules.

-Once you have created the special admin user and secured the supertenant, modify your karate tests to point to the okapi endpoint in your rancher project.
+Once you have created the special admin user and secured the supertenant, modify your Karate tests to point to the okapi endpoint in your Rancher project.
 Currently this can be done by editing the karate-config.js file in your project.

 ## Questions and answers